Our Bachelor's/Accelerated Master's programs will get you on a fast track toward your Master's degree.

 - You will have the opportunity to work on exciting projects with faculty members through coursework, scholarly papers, or a thesis.

 We invite you to view our BAM presentation slides as well as the video presentation at the bottom of this page to learn more about these and other advantages.

 We offer pathways from both our undergraduate programs to our master's programs:

 - BS Electrical Engineering/Accelerated MS Electrical Engineering

 Please visit our catalog for more information on these and other pathways.

 - Students will be considered for admission into the BAM Pathway after completion of a minimum of 60 credits with an overall GPA of 3.0.

-- Students who are accepted into the BAM Pathway will be allowed to register for graduate level courses after successful completion of a minimum of 75 undergraduate credits and course-specific prerequisites.
+- Students accepted into the BAM Pathway will be allowed to register for graduate-level courses after completing a minimum of 75 undergraduate credits and course-specific prerequisites.

-- To apply, visit the Admissions' office Accelerated Master’s page.
+- To apply, visit the Admissions Office Accelerated Master’s page.
 Make sure to list the ECE department's BAM advisor Ms. Smriti Kansal Patwardhan as your recommender in the application.
 Note that the application fee is waived.
-Ms. Kansal is available to help you with your application process, course selection as well as answer any questions.
+Ms. Kansal is available to help you with your application process, and course selection, and answer any questions.

 While in the BAM Program: